 State of the art parametric modeling is done in the context of a fully Bayesian framework (Jullo et al. 2007), where the prior is well defined and the marginalization is done over all the relevant model parameters that represent the cluster mass distribution.
 Indeed, the Bayesian approach is better suited than regression techniques in situations where the data by themselves do not sufficiently constrain the model.
 In this case, prior knowledge about the Probability Density Function (PDF) of parameters helps to reduce degeneracies in the model.
 The Bayesian approach is well-suited to strong lens modeling given the few constraints generally available to optimize a model.
-The Bayesian approach provides two levels of inference rather efficiently: parameter space exploration, and model comparison.
+The Bayesian approach approach approach approach and model comparison.
 Bayes Theorem can be written as:

-The value of the posterior PDF will be the highest for the set of parameters \mathbf{p} which gives the best-fit and that is consistent with the prior PDF, regardless of the complexity of the model M. Meanwhile, the evidence $\Pr(D|M)$ is the probability of getting the data D given the assumed model M. It measures the complexity of model M, and, when used in model selection, it acts as Occam's razor.
-6
+The value of the posterior PDF will be the highest for the set of parameters \mathbf{p} which gives the best-fit and that is consistent with the prior PDF, regardless of the complexity of the model M. Meanwhile, the evidence $\Pr(D|M)$ is the probability of getting the data D given the assumed model M. It measures the complexity of model M, and, when used in model selection, it acts as Occam's razor.6

-6 "All things being equal, the simplest solution tends to be the best one."
+$^{^{6}}$ "All things being equal, the simplest solution tends to be the best one."